grimkor/GrimbaHack/README.md

 ### I hate that I get ideas
 [] Playback takeover by listening to controller inputs like how I do the camera control [x] Remember restart positions for combo trials
+[] Figure out how to activate mouse control without F1, could be useful for better UI options